Full-blown Pop-Up Show

 * Sep 15 Eat Drink SLC

 Sep 24 Kayenta Center for the Arts, Ivins

-Sep 29 High School Shakespeare Festival at SUU, Cedar City
+Sep 29 High School Shakespeare Festival, Cedar City

 With the ability to travel to audiences and adaptable to many spaces, Curbside Theater is perfect for viewers who are isolated, restricted, or with accessibility challenges.
 Please contact us to work something out.
 It’s part of our mission.